 The payback percentage advantage to maximum wagers doesn't apply online or on video, leaving bet the max as a strategy for old-style three-reel games.

 Strategy 2: Bet enough to Activate all Game Features

-In most online and video slots, this means wagering one coin per line.
+This means wagering one coin per line in most online and video slots.
 That activates all paylines so you won't miss out on winners on an inactive line.
 You can bet more than one coin per line, and that's fine as long as you can comfortably afford the wagers.
 But you don't have to bet more to maximize payback percentage.

 Some games have features that require bets of more than one coin per line.
 Some progressive slots require an extra bet for jackpot eligibility.
-If you're going to play such a game, be sure to make the progressive bet.
-If you don't want to bet enough for the progressive, choose a different game.
+If you will play such a game, make a progressive bet.
+Choose a different game if you don't want to bet enough for the progressive.
 You won't get all a game has to offer if you don't activate all the features.